-Figure 78.
+Figure 62.
 LVD Startup Behaviour

 Note: When the LVD is enabled, the MCU reaches its authorized operating voltage from a reset state.
-However, in some devices, the reset state is released when V{DD} is approximately between 0.8V and 1.5V.
-As a consequence, the I/Os may toggle when V{DD} is within this window.
+However, in some devices, the reset state is released when $V{DD}$ is approximately between 0.8V and 1.5V.
+As a consequence, depending on the ramp-up speed, the I/Os may toggle when $V{DD}$ is within this window.